eikowagenknecht/lootscraper/README.md

 This project is still in ongoing development, so expect a few rough edges if you try to run it yourself.
 If you encounter any problems feel free to open an issue here and I'll try to help.

 I have quite a few features on my mind that I'd like to implement.
-Those are tracked [here](https://github.com/eikowagenknecht/lootscraper/issues/6).
-I also plan to extend this to more sources for free offers, those are tracked [here](https://github.com/eikowagenknecht/lootscraper/issues/7).
+I also plan to extend this to more sources for free offers.
+All of this is tracked in the Github issues.

 ### Settings